Updated on 2/10/17

 Step 1: Choose a company.
 Choosing a reputable moving truck rental company is important to ensuring you have a seamless and worry-free move.
 Ask friends and family who have moved recently what their experiences were like, check out online review websites, and visit the websites of each of the companies you are considering.

 Step 2: Determine what size truck you need.
 Most times, the moving truck company can help you with this.
 Choosing the size truck you need will be dependent on the number of fully-furnished rooms in your home.
-This PDF from NAVSUP will give you a better idea of how many cubic feet you will need.
 A 10-foot truck will typically fit a studio apartment, while a 26-foot truck will fit four bedrooms or more.

 Step 3: Choose the dates to pick up and drop off the truck; if you are moving cross-country, allow plenty of time in between to make the drive.
 You may be asked to select a pickup and drop off time.
 The more complete information you provide, the more likely it is that your reservation will be satisfied.